 Backed up data storage characteristics

-CodeTwo Backup keeps backed up data in a local resource known as storage.
-A storage consists of folders tree that reassembles mailboxes’ structure and versioning.
-Items backed up by the software are saved in binary files.
-That means that contrary to common text formats it is not possible to see the files’ contents using e.g. a Windows Notepad, but still possible to view them from within the CodeTwo Backup.
-Those data files are accompanied by .xml configuration files and .sdf files - an MS SQL Server Compact format databases that contain items metadata as well as contents indexes.
-Storage files are encrypted by default and additionally, the administrator can enable Storage password protection on the top of that to stop other, less privileged admins from viewing the backed up messages bodies in the software’s Administration Panel.
+CodeTwo Backup keeps backed up data in a local resource referred to as storage.
+A storage consists of a folder tree that resembles the structure and versioning of the backed up mailbox.
+All items backed up by the software are saved as binary files.
+That means that - contrary to common text formats - it is not possible to view the files’ contents using a text editor (e.g. MS Notepad), but it is possible to view them in CodeTwo Backup.
+Those binary data files are accompanied by .xml configuration files and .sdf files (MS SQL Server Compact databases that contain items' metadata as well as contents' indexes).
+Storage files are encrypted by default.
+Additionally, a main administrator can enable storage password protection for these files to prevent other, less privileged admins from viewing the backed up items in the software’s Administration Panel.

-CodeTwo Backup allows creating multiple Storages and sharing them between multiple Jobs - a few different Jobs can back up data to the same Storage.
-Also, data from one Job can be restored by a different Job to a different server.
-Storages can be easily archived with Archive and PST Archive Jobs.
+CodeTwo Backup enables you to create multiple storages and share them between multiple jobs - several various jobs can back up data to the same storage.
+Also, data from one job can be restored by a different job to a different server.
+Storages can be easily archived via archive and PST archive jobs.

-The only substantial limitation of the Storages in CodeTwo Backup is their location.
-The software allows choosing only a local resource as a Storage location.
-It is not possible to point at a network drive when creating a new Storage.
-Such a possibility was prohibited on purpose to make sure that the fastest and the most reliable drive (i.e. a local one) is used as a Storage location.
-Network drives are unfortunately prone to connectivity failures often offering unsteady transfer speeds or even dropping connections.
-Keep in mind that you can always archive Storage data to an external resource.
+The only substantial limitation of the storages in CodeTwo Backup is their location.
+The software allows you to choose only a local resource as storage location.
+It is not possible to point to a network drive when creating a new storage.
+Such a possibility was prohibited on purpose, to make sure that the fastest and the most reliable drive (i.e. a local one) is used as the storage location.
+Network drives are unfortunately prone to connectivity failures, they may be also characterized by unsteady transfer speeds or might even drop connections.
+Fortunately, you can archive storage data to an external resource.

-Managing backup Storage - this article describes how to manage Storages (create new Storage, edit the existing Storages, mount the existing Storage, remove / archive Storage, monitor Storages' status).
+Managing backup storage - this article describes how to manage storages (create new storage, edit, mount, remove or archive an existing storage, monitor storage status).